tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/Activities/02-Stu_Reading_CSVs/README.md

 3. Perform an initial data exploration by getting the top 10 rows of the DataFrame.

 4. Oh no!
-There are no columns names on the DataFrame.
-Fix this problem by recreating the DataFrame and setting the columns names to "Date", "Close", "Volume", "Open", "High", "Low".
+There are no column names on the DataFrame.
+Fix this problem by recreating the DataFrame and setting the column names to "Date", "Close", "Volume", "Open", "High", "Low".

-5. When the columns names are fixed, get the first 10 rows from the DataFrame.
+5. When the column names are fixed, get the first 10 rows from the DataFrame.

 ## Challenge